Construction Calculators

 Bag yield assumption

 Bag yields vary by product and brand.
-Check the bag label or manufacturer specs for the exact yield.
+These defaults follow common manufacturer planning values for standard concrete mix, but you should check the bag label or product data sheet for the exact yield.

 Enter your project dimensions to estimate how many concrete bags you need.
 You can choose bag size, add waste, and compare 40 lb, 50 lb, 60 lb, 80 lb, and 90 lb bags.